Andrew Reynolds (political scientist)

-Andrew Stephen Reynolds (born 21 May 1967) is a Professor of Political Science at the University of North Carolina, USA.
+Andrew Stephen Reynolds (born 21 May 1967) is an author and was professor of political science at University of North Carolina.
 Reynolds is a specialist in democratization, electoral system design, constitutional design, minority rights and ethnic conflict.

-He graduated with a degree in political science from the University of East Anglia in 1989, an MA in South African politics from the University of Cape Town in 1992, and a PhD in Political Science from the University of California, San Diego in 1996.
-He taught at the University of Notre Dame from 1997–2001 and at Chapel Hill since 2001; between 2008 and 2013 he was the Chair of the Global Studies Curriculum there.
+He graduated with a degree in political science from University of East Anglia in 1989, an MA in South African politics from University of Cape Town in 1992, and a PhD in Political Science from University of California, San Diego in 1996.
+He taught at University of Notre Dame from 1997–2001 and at Chapel Hill since 2001; between 2008 and 2013 he was the chair of the global studies curriculum there.